 - Watching what you eat.

 Follow these guidelines to improve your overall diet pattern.

-- Limit how much saturated fat, trans fat and cholesterol you eat.
+- Limit how much saturated and trans fats, added sugars and sodium are in the food you eat.

 - Select fat-free and low-fat (1%) dairy products.

 - Limit beverages and foods high in calories and low in nutrition.